nightseas/boring_logic/README.md

 All hardware files are located in 'hardware' directry, including shematic, PCB, gerber files, and BOM.

-R0A is a beta version, and R01 is the final release.
+R0A is an alpha version, and R01 is the final release.

 In 'firmware' directry there are two EEPROM firmware files support Saleae Logic 8 and USBee AX Pro software.
 Firmwares are found from internet and only used for study.